-- 3.3 The 2018/19 budget settlement for local authorities included new funding of £66m nationally, of which £19m was allocated for Carers.
-This translates to c£0.544m for Falkirk.
-The allocation to Falkirk includes an element for the NHS and Children's Services as well as Adult Social Care. - 3.4 The Carers (Waiving of Charges for Support) (Scotland) Regulations 2014 mean that provision of support where the primary purpose is to support carers to continue in their caring role, should not incur a charge in relation to local authority charging policies.
-It is estimated that this could result in reduced income of up to £200k each year for Falkirk.
-The funding accompanying the Act will offset this reduction in income; however any increase in demand from new carers requesting support will be monitored as part of data collection and reporting. - 3.5 There will be a further five years of additional funding to be made available in line with the Financial Memorandum associated with the Carers (Scotland) Act 2016.
+- 6.1 The 2018/19 budget settlement for Local Authorities included new funding of £66m nationally, of which £19m was allocated for carers.
+The Falkirk share was £0.544m.
+Funding supports the provision of additional staff in the Carers Centre to assist with assessments and provision of support, as well as production of information for carers, and assistance towards the additional duties on Local Authorities. - 6.2 The Carers (Waiving of Charges for Support) (Scotland) Regulations 2014 means that provision of support, where the primary purpose is to support carers to continue their caring role, should not incur a charge in relation to Local Authority charging policies.
+An estimate suggests that this could result in a reduction in income of £200k each year for Falkirk.
+While Children's Services do not charge for most services, the impact of this is more likely to be felt in Adult Services. - 6.3 A further 5 years of additional funding will be made available in line with the Financial Memorandum associated with the Carers (Scotland) Act 2016.
+The Financial Memorandum assumes about 60% of young carers will seek a Young Carers Statement.